Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 Daar chittered amusedly for a moment.
 "I need to pick your brain."

 Genshi swallowed and raised an eyebrow.
-"That’s an…evocative phrase.
-I can only assume it’s Human…?"
+"That’s an... evocative phrase.
+I can only assume it’s Human...?"

 Daar oozed off the couch and slinked over to the fridge, intent on finding something to munch.
 "Yup!
 Means I want your advice."